Shubbu03/Q3_25_Builder_Shubbu03/escrow/README.md

-# Solana Escrow Smart Contract
+# Solana Escrow Program

-A secure, decentralized escrow smart contract built on Solana using the Anchor framework.
+A secure, decentralized escrow program built on Solana using the Anchor framework.
 This program enables trustless token swaps between two parties by holding tokens in escrow until both parties fulfill their obligations.

 ## 🎯 Overview